-- 4.1 Fences within the 'Culture and Natural Resource Use', 'Rural Residential' and 'Rural Small Holdings' zone are to comply with the following: - (i) Materials Used - o Acceptable materials include timber, wrought iron, tubular steel, link mesh, wire or metal sheeting. - Barbed wire and electric fences strands are permitted provided it is contained within the property boundary. - o Not permitted materials razor wire.
+- 4.1 Fences within the 'Cultural and Natural Resource Use,' 'Rural Residential' and 'Rural Smallholdings zone are to comply with the following: - (i) Materials Used - Acceptable materials include timber, wrought iron, tubular steel, link mesh, wire or metal sheeting. - Barbed wire and electric fences strands are permitted provided it is contained within the property boundary. - o Not permitted materials razor wire. - (ii) Height - Any fencing fronting a road and between the building setback line and any boundary to a road and any common boundary fence is to be a maximum height of 1.2m. - With the exception of areas mentioned above, the maximum height of a fence is 1.8m - (iii) Visual permeability - Any fencing fronting a road and between the building setback line and any boundary to a road and any common boundary fence is to be visually permeable. - 4.2 In the event a fence is proposed which exceeds the height and visually permeability requirements specified under 4.1 above, development approval will be required and may be approved if the following criteria is met: - (i) The fence is required to support a permitted or approved land use undertaken on the property; - (ii) The rural and general amenity of the locality will not be impacted; and - (iii) Views from any public place to the property will not be restricted.

-- (ii) Height - Any fencing fronting a road and between the building setback line and any boundary to a road and any common boundary fence is to be a maximum height of 1.2m. - With the exception of areas mentioned above, the maximum height of a fence is 1.8m - (iii) Visual permeability - Any fencing fronting a road and between the building setback line and any boundary to a road and any common boundary fence is to be visually permeable. - 4.2 In the event a fence is proposed which exceeds the height and visually permeability requirements specified under 4.1 above, development approval will be required and may be approved if the following criteria is met: - (i) The fence is required to support a permitted or approved land use undertaken on the property; - (ii) The rural and general amenity of the locality will not be impacted; and - (iii) Views from any public place to the property will not be restricted.
+5. All other zones

-All other zones
+5.1 Fencing in all other zones is deemed to be development under the provisions LPS7 and accordingly require development approval.

-- 5.1 Fencing in all other zones is deemed to be development under the provisions LPS6 and accordingly require development approval. - 5.2 Residential development within all other zones is required to satisfy the requirements of the R Codes and this fencing policy and any fencing standards prescribed in an adopted Design Guideline.
+5.2 Residential development within all other zones is required to satisfy the requirements of the R Codes and this fencing policy and any fencing standards prescribed in an adopted Design Guideline.

-SHIRE OF BROOME LOCAL PLANNING SCHEME No. 6 (LPS6) - LOCAL PLANNING POLICIES
+SHIRE OF BROOME LOCAL PLANNING SCHEME No. 7 (LPS7) - LOCAL PLANNING POLICIES

-This Policy is a Local Planning Policy adopted under the provisions of Clause 2.4 of LPS6.
-LPS6 is administered by the Shire of Broome as the responsible authority under the Scheme.
-LPS6 was gazetted and came into operation on the 30 January 2015.
+This Policy is a Local Planning Policy adopted pursuant to Part 2 clause 4 of the deemed provisions of LPS7.
+LPS7 is administered by the Shire of Broome as the responsible authority under the Scheme.
+LPS7 was gazetted and came into operation on the 28 September 2023.

-Planning policies adopted under LPS6 may be amended or rescinded after the procedures set out in Clause 2.4 and 2.5 have been completed.
+Planning policies adopted under LPS7 may be amended or rescinded after the procedures set out in Part 2 of the deemed provisions of LPS7 have been completed.